aaronhmiller/ox-policy-settings-updater/README.md

 ##### Getting the Application Id

-Of course there's an API way, but for simplicity, try this browser-based method.
+While there is an API way, for simplicity, try this browser-based method.
-Navigate to the application, select it, and in your location bar, note the query parameter `appId` .
+Navigate to the application, select it, and in your browser's location bar, note the query parameter `appId` .
 For instance, `https://app.ox.security/applications?appId=353737035`.
 Selecting a different row will update which application is highlighted and therefore which appId is referenced in the URL's query parameter.